Magnificent Seven (gymnastics): Compulsories

 The team compulsories took place on July 21, 1996.
 Unlike in the 1992 Games, when two athletes from each country participated in each session, in these Games, teams competed together.
 The United States team competed in the third session, with Russia and China left to compete in the fourth session.
 Romania had already competed in the first session, so the United States team could only chase their already posted scores.
 The top four teams would compete in the last session during the optionals.
 Ultimately, Ukraine, not China, earned this fourth spot along with the United States, Russia, and Romania.

 With seven athletes on each team for the first and only time, each team (other than Romania who had only six members because of an injury) put their six best team members up on each event.
 Of these six scores, only the top five would count.
 On the United States team in both compulsories and optionals, Miller, Moceanu, Dawes, Strug, and Phelps competed on all four events while Chow only competed on bars and vault and Borden only competed on beam and floor.
 The United States started their meet on uneven bars with no major misses.
 Miller earned the highest score of 9.775, and Strug's score of 9.675 was dropped.

-Following uneven bars, the team moved to balance beam where Strug led off with a shaky performance.
+Following uneven bars, the team moved to the balance beam where Strug led off with a shaky performance.
 Borden and Dawes followed, each with noticeable errors.
 Phelps, who won the compulsory round at the Olympic Trials (although neither Miller or Moceanu competed at this event), was next.
 Although known for her beautiful technique, she looked shaky from the start of the routine and fell off the beam during the fouette jump element.
 Although she finished strongly, her low score of 9.012 was dropped.
 Miller followed with a routine that appeared to be flawless and earned the overall high beam score of the competition, 9.737.
 Moceanu anchored the United States and with only minor errors and impeccable form on certain elements earned a 9.687.

-Next the group moved to floor exercise where everyone performed well, with no major errors.
+Next, the group moved to floor exercise where everyone performed well, with no major errors.
 Strug earned the team's high score of 9.825, and Phelps' score of 9.662 was dropped.
 At this point in the competition, the United States was still trailing Romania as the team moved to vault.

 Everyone vaulted well, with Dawes, Miller, and Strug sticking their landings.
 Chow essentially stuck her landing as well, with only a minor slide of her left foot.
 The United States surpassed Romania after this rotation, but Russia would later qualify first to optionals.